joinpursuit/9-2-bird-sanctuary-project/README.md

 ## Academic Integrity

-- Do this assessment **on your own**.
-  - Do not pair program with other fellows.
-  - Do not refer to work from other fellows.
-  - Do not ask individuals outside the program for help.
 - You can refer to any notes that you have.
 - You can Google anything you want, but do not copy any code that you do not understand.
 - Your instructors are here to help you with technical difficulties.